 If left untreated, gingivitis advances into periodontitis—a much more dangerous form of gum disease.
-Periodontal disease can cause an infection that destroys the bone supporting your teeth which may lead to tooth loss, bleeding gums, gum abscess and bad breath.
+Periodontal disease can cause an infection that destroys the bone supporting your teeth.
+It may result in tooth loss, bleeding gums, gum abscess and bad breath.

-For many people, mild gum disease won’t show any symptoms, but if you notice anything different about your mouth or teeth, be sure to tell your dental professional.
-Failing to maintain a proper oral care routine at home puts you at major risk to develop gum disease.
-Gum disease is also caused by a litany of other factors that have nothing to do with brushing your teeth.
-For example, tobacco users often see an increase in disease as they are 2x more likely to develop gum disease.
-Hormonal changes in the human body can also cause gum disease, such as adolescence during puberty and pregnancy.
-In fact, approximately 60-70% of pregnant women will experience issues with gum disease.
+For many people, mild bacterial gum infections won’t show any symptoms.
+But if you notice anything different about your mouth or teeth, be sure to tell your dental professional.
+Failing to maintain a proper oral care routine at home, puts you at major risk of developing gum disease.
+Gum problems are also caused by several other factors that have nothing to do with brushing your teeth.
+For example, tobacco users are 2X more likely to develop some form of gum disease.

-Conditions like diabetes and heart disease can also be impacted by gum disease.
-In fact, 95% of people who suffer from diabetes will experience some form of gum disease.
-Gum disease also may impact heart health and could even lead to cardiovascular disease if not treated.
+Conditions like diabetes and heart disease can also be impacted by gum problems.
+In fact, the CDC states that 95% of people who suffer from diabetes will experience some form of gum disease.
+Periodontal disease may also impact heart health and could even lead to cardiovascular disease if not treated.

-Leukemia can increase your risk of developing gum disease.
-Gingivitis can be an early symptom of leukemia, especially in children.
-Data from studies of childhood leukemia have shown that about 25 percent of children with leukemia develop gingivitis as the first sign of cancer.
-In leukemia patients, gingivitis occurs when leukemia cells infiltrate the gums, and gingivitis can become severe because leukemia reduces the body’s ability to fight the infection.
+Leukaemia can increase your risk of developing any periodontal disease.
+In patients, gingivitis occurs when leukaemia cells infiltrate the gums, and gingivitis can become severe because the cancer reduces the body’s ability to fight the infection.

-Certain medications or medical conditions may cause dry mouth which can leave your mouth more vulnerable to gum disease.
+A review from the National Library of Medicine states that certain medications or medical conditions may cause insufficient saliva production which can leave your mouth more vulnerable to periodontal diseases.
 Since saliva often helps to wash away plaque, when dry mouth occurs, plaque bacteria have a better chance of causing damage including tooth decay and gingivitis.

-Although it is rare, a condition called desquamative gingivitis can occur in older women after they go through menopause.
+According to a review done by the National Library of Medicine, although it is rare, a condition called desquamative gingivitis can occur in older women after they go through menopause.
 This type of gingivitis can be extremely painful because the outermost layers of the gums pull away from the underlying tissue and expose nerves.
 The gums can become so loose that the outer layer can be rubbed away with the slightest touch of a cotton swab.
-Treatment of desquamative gingivitis involves working closely with a dentist.
+Treatment of desquamative gingivitis involves working closely with a dental professional.
 If you are a woman still experiencing other symptoms of menopause, some type of hormone therapy may help.
-Or your dentist may prescribe a corticosteroid in the form of pills to swallow or a paste that you apply directly to the gums.
+Or your dental professional may prescribe a corticosteroid in the form of pills to swallow or a paste that you apply directly to the gums.